jupyterhub/jupyterhub/docs/source/reference/services.md

 **Required scope: `admin:services`**

 **Payload**: The payload should contain the definition of the service to be created.
-The endpoint supports the same properties as services defined in the config file.
+The endpoint supports the same properties as externally-managed services defined in the config file.

 **Possible responses**